Data Integrity

 - Establish freshness targets.
 Pick refresh schedules and service levels per metric, such as 15 minutes for product usage and daily for revenue.

 - Monitor and alert.
 Track failures, schema changes, and unexpected spikes or dips.
-Send alerts to the metric owner and channel used by your team.
+Send alerts to the metric owner and the channel your team uses.

 - Review changes.
 Version definitions, document why a change was made, and communicate the impact window to stakeholders.